 Ryan believes in design as a tool for social activism.
 Driven by the power of personal conversation and interaction, she imagines every association within a community as part of the Community Design Ecosystem.
 Rethinking the design as problem-solving model, Ryan’s passion lies in creating situations for community members and designers to become involved on a personal level to create sustainable, long-term design solutions.
 Working on projects that meet the goals of the client and meet the needs of the community is key.
-A graduate of the Savannah College of Art and Design (BFA in Graphic Design), Ryan completed Master of Fine Art in Visual Communications Design at Purdue University while simultaneously instructing undergraduate Art & Design courses in the Visual and Performing Arts Program.
+A graduate of the Savannah College of Art and Design (BFA in Graphic Design 2008), Ryan completed Master of Fine Art in Visual Communications Design at Purdue University in 2013 while simultaneously instructing undergraduate Art & Design courses in the Visual and Performing Arts Program.

-Ryan currently works with Juniata College students in the Integrated Media Arts Program to design real world solutions that meet their community partners needs.
+Ryan currently works with Juniata College students in the Integrated Media Arts Program to design real-world solutions that meet their community partner needs.
 With the hope to make a positive contribution on future designers, Ryan hopes to educate the next generation of designers in the most meaningful way; teaching each student ways to use their imagination to make a difference in the world in addition to their local communities.
 If you would like to know more about Ryan’s research and teaching experience, please download a current copy of her Curriculum Vitae.